mrichtsfeld/forms-bridge/README.md

 snippets.
 The plugin comes with its dependencies bundled in its releases, so you should not worry about its managment.
 You can see this plugins documentation to know more about its APIs.

-## Roadmap

-1. [ ] More agonstic JSON-RPC support decoupled from Odoo JSON-RPC API.
-2. [X] Rename plugin to Forms Bridge.
-3. [ ] Publish on wordpress.org repositories.
-4. [ ] Backend connectors as an opt-in list with Odoo JSON-RPC API suited integration.
-5. [ ] Backend connectors as an opt-in list with Dolibarr REST API suited integration.
-6. [ ] Add test coverage with phpunit.